ollionorg/gcp-landing-zone/README.md

 11. On GitHub, create a new branch `${prj_name}-main` from the main branch and create a pull request to merge the changes from step 14 into `${prj_name}-main` from `${prj_name}-init`.
 12. Start deployment by raising PRs for subsequent stages by pushing the backend.tf changes made by wrapper script for each stage in `${prj_name}-init`.
     For more information refer [GCF Landing Zone Prerequisites Checklist](https://drive.google.com/file/d/1KY_WSmBY3_T5dyMH05WuYZ8siKpDDCZW/view)
+13. Once `3-networks` is deployed execute `gcf-lz-v2/prerequisites/scripts/create_bu.sh` script to create business units [BU].
+14. Multiple BU can be created, pass in the BU_NAME and BU_CODE while executing the script. e.g `./create_bu.sh  gaming  gme`.
+This will create the required files in `4-projects` and `5-app-infra` along with `github actions yml` files
+15. Follow the normal process of deployment by raising PRs sequentially once the BU is created.
 ## Troubleshooting

 Please refer to [troubleshooting](https://drive.google.com/file/d/1KY_WSmBY3_T5dyMH05WuYZ8siKpDDCZW/view) if you run into issues.